Houaphanh province: Economy

-Houaphanh province is one of the poorest areas of Laos.
-In 1998, three quarters of the population were classified as poor.
+In 1998, three-quarters of the population were classified as poor.
 In 2002 GDP per capita was US$50–204, compared to the national average of US$350.
-Socio-economic problems plague the province, with an infant mortality rate and access to safe water and medical facilities far worse than the national average.
+Socio-economic problems plague the province, with a higher infant mortality rate and lower access to safe water and medical facilities than the national average.

-Bamboo is important in rural parts of the province and used as a principal building material.
-Women play a key role in the collecting of bamboo shoots.
+Bamboo is used as a principal building material.
 In Viengxay District there are two bamboo processing factories that produce items such as floormats, fences, chopsticks and toothpicks for the Vietnamese market.
-Overall though, the bamboo industry is undeveloped, and many find it difficult to find profitable markets for their goods.

-Xam Neua, the provincial centre, is the most important market centre for regional trade.
-Many villagers come here to sell their goods, especially handicrafts and textiles that the people of the province are famed for.
+Xam Neua, the provincial centre, is a market centre for regional trade.
+Villagers come here to sell their goods.
 Saleu and Nasala villages in Xiengkho District along Route 6 are noted for their skills at weaving and handicrafts.
 Samtay is noted for its textiles.

-Rice farming is widely practiced in the province, although agriculture employs fewer than livestock farming.
-Principal cash crops include corn, sesame, soybean, and medicinal plants such as man on ling, duk duea, and kalamong, paper mulberry, styrax, cardamon and cinnamon.
-Up to 15 percent are involved in opium cultivation and up to 10 percent involved in making handicrafts.
+Rice farming is practiced in the province, while agriculture employs fewer than livestock farming.
+Cash crops include corn, sesame, soybean, and medicinal plants such as man on ling, duk duea, and kalamong, paper mulberry, styrax, cardamon and cinnamon.
+Up to 15% are involved in opium cultivation and up to 10% involved in making handicrafts.
 Attempts to control poppy cultivation have been made through the Narcotics Crop Control Project and the Houaphanh Project Agreement.

 A tourism development plan has been created for the province, capitalizing on the caves as tourist attractions, providing information and services at the sites.

 Asian Development Bank launched a project in 2006 specifically covering 31 villages of Xam Neua and Samtay Districts to wean people away from shifting cultivation practices and to eliminate opium addiction; as of 2006, opium was grown in the province in an area of about 30 ha.
 The project includes programs to increase income, conserve forest resources, eradicate opium, and experiment with pilot projects to enhance livelihood sources.

 Demography

 The population of the province, as of 2015, was 289,393.
 The capital is Xam Neua.
-Minority groups such as the Khmu, Hmong and Phong inhabit this province.

 Landmarks

-Viengxay is known as a "Hidden Cave City," the heart of the Pathet Lao Liberation Movement in 1964 to 1975 when 20,000 people lived in the caves with facilities such as offices, hospital, temples, markets, school, and entertainment centre.